pooja-n1910/crime-predictor-app/README.md

 # Crime Predictor App
-Streamlit app to analyze and predict crime types based on time.
+click on to the link to analyze and predict crime types based on time.